Canada’s most adorable coastal towns and villages

 Ucluelet, British Columbia

 Ucluelet is often overshadowed by the relative glamour of nearby Tofino, but it has its own distinct character.
 Surrounded by the Pacific Rim National Park Reserve, Ucluelet has a relaxed and friendly atmosphere.
-The wow factor comes from the surrounding nature, with the roaring Pacific Ocean, endless beaches and the ancient cedar trees that line the rugged coastline around the Pacific Rim Trail.
+The wow factor comes from the surrounding nature, with the roaring Pacific Ocean, the endless beaches and the ancient cedar trees that line the rugged coastline around the Pacific Rim Trail.

 Sainte-Anne-des-Monts, Québec